vantage6/vantage6-workshop/episodes/chap2_introduction_v6.md

 Federated algorithms can be split in a **federated** and a **central** part:

 - **Central**: The central part of the algorithm is responsible for orchestration and aggregation of the partial results.
+In our example this would be the aggregation.

 - **Federated**: The partial tasks are executing computations on the local privacy sensitive data.
+These would be the nodes on the left.

 ![vantage6 central and federated tasks.](fig/algorithm_central_and_subtasks.png)